vliz-be-opsci/vliz-be-opsci.github.io/vocab-term-lookup.md

 Extra features for the [components API](https://github.com/vlizBE/vocabserver-webcomponent?tab=readme-ov-file){:target=”\_blank”} can be enabled like single-select and the selection of a specific vocab.

-## Which vocabs do you serve?
+## Which vocabs do we serve?

 By running your own instance one is in full control to configure their own list of available vocabularies.

 The VLIZ instance is setup to service the marine research domain.
-Therefore the available vocabularise consist off:
+Therefore the available vocabularies consist off:

 - a selection of important skos collections from [NERC Vocab Server(NVS)](https://vocab.nerc.ac.uk/collection){:target=”\_blank”} maintained by the [British Oceanographic Data Centre (BODC)](https://www.bodc.ac.uk/){:target=”\_blank”}
-- the maintained lists of [Marine Species](https://marinespecies.org/) and [Marine Regions](https://marineregions.org){:target=”\_blank”}
+- the maintained lists of [Marine Species](https://marinespecies.org/) and <a href="https://marineregions.org" target="_blank" nochange>Marine Regions</a>
 - relevant additional concepts (projects, people, organizations, ...) from [MarineInfo.org](https://marineinfo.org){:target=”\_blank”}

 ## Introductory presentation